HanYiton/VAA-CSEC/README_EN.md

 [中文](README.md) | [English](README_EN.md)

+## 🙌 A Note from the Authors

+Hello everyone!
+Since the framework was developed incrementally through a series of experiments, the readability of the original implementation was relatively poor.
+To facilitate reproduction, I substantially refactored the codebase before open-sourcing it.
+However, the refactoring may have introduced issues that I have not yet discovered, such as inconsistent paths or missing code.

+If you encounter any problems during reproduction or discover a bug, please feel free to open an issue or [contact me](https://hanyiton.github.io/) directly via email.
+I will try my best to address the issue when I have time.

 # <img src="bullseye2.png" width="40"> VAA-CSEC：Vote-guided Advantage Allocation for Chinese Semantic Error Correction

 **VAA-CSEC** is a multi-stage training framework for Chinese Semantic Error Correction (CSEC), combining Chain-of-Thought (CoT) distillation, Supervised Fine-Tuning (SFT), Reinforcement Learning (RL), and self-consistency decoding.
 During the reinforcement learning stage, we introduce **Group-Level Relative Policy Optimization (GLPO)**, which reallocates GRPO advantages according to the margin between individual rollout rewards and the vote-aggregated group reward, aligning the RL training objective with the self-consistency objective used at inference time.